Most Common Boating Violations in Illinois

 A change in the law takes effect on January 1, 2016.
 If you were born on or after January 1, 1998, you must have a valid Boating Safety Certificate issued by the IDNR or by “an entity or organization recognized and approved” by the IDNR to operate a boat with over 10 horse power.

 A child between age 10 and less than age 12 must be “under the direct on-board supervision” of a parent, guardian or designee with a valid Boating Safety Certificate.
 A child who is at least age 12 and less than 18 can operate a boat if the parent/guardian/designee requirement is met or the child has a valid Boating Safety Certificate.

 If you allow your child to operate a boat in violation of this law, you can face a petty offense charge.
 Of course, you may also face liability if a child who lacks the strength, skills, training, judgment and experience to operate a motor boat causes an accident.

 10. Failing to Properly Register and Title a Boat

 If you operate a boat in Illinois waters, the boat must be titled and registered (and you must also properly display your registration number).
 You may also need to have a permit to use the boat in certain waterways.

 As Sergeant McKinney explains in the Chicago Tribune video, these funds can go towards enforcement of boating violations as well as other important safety measures such as dredging.
 Ultimately, this is why it’s important to meet these requirements.

-If you believe that you or a loved one has been harmed by one who violated Illinois boating laws, you should contact Salvi, Schostok & Pritchard P.C. without delay.
+If you believe that you or a loved one has been harmed in a boating accident by one who violated Illinois boating laws, you should contact Salvi, Schostok & Pritchard P.C., without delay.
 You will need to protect your legal rights, including the right to seek full and fair compensation for your damages.
 Simply call or reach us online today.